 Consider establishing a Park and Open Space Concurrency Area for communities such as Hallandale Beach that are fully built out.
 Rather than requiring a set percentage of mandatory green space in our city, the county should provide an "in lieu of payment system."
 Developments would still be required to provide public spaces where they make sense, but impact fees could be set for both city parks as part of small developments and in the case of developments of regional impact contribute to the county park system.
-(Comment also submitted verbally by Mayor Cooper at August 15 Meeting)
+(Comment also submitted verbally by Mayor Cooper at the August 15 Meeting)

-January 30, 2025 - Noted indirect verbal comments regarding the BCLUP at Senator Geller Meeting regarding 2.16.4
+January 30, 2025 - Noted indirect verbal comments regarding the BCLUP at Senator Geller Meeting regarding 2.16.4:

-Modify Policy 2.16.3 to all in-lieu of payment.
-Planning Council Staff Rationale: Planning Council supports maintaining the existing bonus density Policy requirements.

-- Modify Policy 2.16.5 to include privately held properties such as religious institutions (Included in original framework) (See Section 2, Policies, Pages 22-23) - Expansion of Residential Uses Section e.
+- Modify Policy 2.16.3 to all in-lieu of payment.
+Planning Council Staff Rationale: Planning Council supports maintaining the existing bonus density Policy requirements. - Modify Policy 2.16.5 to include privately held properties such as religious institutions (Included in original framework) (See Policies, Pages 21-22) - Expansion of Residential Uses Section e.
 Redevelopment in Coastal High Hazard Area to be Countywide and include bulk and form such as height increases while maintaining number of units or fewer.
-(Geller) (See Section 2, Permitted Uses, Page 40)
+(Geller) (See Permitted Uses, Page 40; Additional revision may be proposed by Senator Geller working group during May 2025.)